Idiru/link-sharing-app-front/README.md

 ### Core functionalities
 - <u>**Authentication Handling:**</u> The component connects with a backend server to verify user credentials and retrieve a token upon successful login.

-Here are the enpoint used:
+Here is the enpoint used:
-- To create a new content: `/auth/login`
+- To login: `/auth/login`

 Then the JWT token is stored inside the local storage to allow the user to access to private pages.